pedrofreitaas/audio_transcriptor/README.md

 1º -> Run the program.
 2º -> Put the .mp4 videos or .mp3/.wav audios in the "source/" generated folder.
 3º -> Run the program again, and all the audio content will be transcripted.

+OBS: this program uses the SpeechRecognition python's module, it means that the transcription is the result of the interpretation of Google's API voice recognition.
 ```